 Whiners aren’t functioning at their best, often as the result of not enough of these things.
 Remember, your toddlers are growing rapidly, tire easily, and have low blood sugar attacks before they realize they’re hungry.
 They’re also sprouting two year molars, which is bound to create discomfort (and also interfere with sleep).

-4. Give undivided, positive attention
+5. Give undivided, positive attention

 Even newborn babies know whether or not they have our full attention, and a day’s worth of half-attention doesn’t fulfill our child’s needs.
 As Magda Gerber writes in Your Self-Confident Baby, our children need to periodically receive the message “You are important.
 You are number one right now.”

 Magda encouraged parents to take advantage of feeding, bathing, diapering and dressing as natural opportunities for one-on-one attention.
 She also recommended periods of “wants nothing” quality time, time when we allow our child to be the initiator of activities while we observe, support, respond and participate as the child requests.
-This is illustrated beautifully in “Five Minutes Makes A Difference” from Hand In Hand Parenting.

 Unfortunately, no matter how much attention we give our children, they’ll still try out whining when we aren’t observing and listening to them.
 But if they don’t get encouraging results, this too shall pass.